rackerlabs/technical-blog/_posts/2020-02-26-topics-in-the-google-cloud-professional-data-engineer-certification-exam.md

 #### Coursera and Qwiklabs

-Coursera has another useful course, which is slightly longer than Linux Academy course.
+Coursera has another useful course, which is slightly longer than the Linux Academy course.
 The Coursera course has example scenarios that helped me consider which tools are best for specific customer issues.
 Also, most sections have Qwiklabs that are quite useful.
 They let me use the GCP console to put theory into hands-on